What does small business health insurance cost employers and employees? Health benefits can be complex, so we’ll break it down by recent numbers.

-For example, an office visit under the health plan costs $120, the coinsurance is 20%, and the deductible is $3,000.
+For example, an office visit under the health plan costs $120.
+The coinsurance is 20%, and the deductible is $3,000.
 If the deductible is paid, the employee’s coinsurance is $24.
 If the deductible is not paid, the employee pays the full coinsurance of $120.

-Below are some cost-sharing statistics from the 2019 KFF survey:
+Below are some cost-sharing statistics from the 2022 KFF survey:

-- Annual deductible amounts increased from $826 in 2009 to $1,655 in 2019
+- Annual deductible for single coverage increased from $1,669 in 2021 to $1,763.

 The next illustration shows a mostly similar trend for family coverage in small and large firms:

-- Copayment for each hospital admission is $326
+- Copayment for each hospital admission is $344.

-- Coinsurance rate for hospital admission is 20%
+- Coinsurance rate for hospital admission is 20%.

-- Copayment for outpatient surgery is $180
+- Copayment for outpatient surgery is $179.

-- Coinsurance rate for outpatient surgery is 19%
+- Coinsurance rate for outpatient surgery is 20%.

-- Copayment for in-network primary care visits is $25
+- Copayment for in-network primary care visits is $27.

-- Copayment for in-network specialty care visits is $40
+- Copayment for in-network specialty care visits is $44.

 Most plans have out-of-pocket maximums that limit the amount covered employees must pay for the year.
 These limits vary by plan type and whether the plan is subject to the Affordable Care Act.

-If you have 1-50 employees, you may be able to offer health insurance through the Small Business Health Options Program (SHOP).
-Start by visiting healthcare.gov to see if your state has a SHOP Marketplace.
+If you have 1-50 employees, you may be able to offer health insurance through the Small Business Health Options Program.
+SHOP plans are separated into tiers.
+Generally, the higher the tier, the greater the monthly premium and the lower the deductible.
+Start by visiting healthcare.gov to see if your state has a SHOP marketplace.
 If so, you can compare plans and pricing plus choose the level of coverage and cost-sharing amount.

-2020 cost drivers
+Insurance cost drivers

-- Choosing a self-funded plan and contracting directly with hospitals and doctors
+- Choosing a self-funded plan and contracting directly with hospitals and doctors.

-- Obtaining tax credits by offering a qualified plan through the SHOP Marketplace
+- Obtaining tax credits by offering a qualified plan through the SHOP marketplace.